felixlopz/hubrise-test-task/content/developers/en/integration.md

 ### Updating Orders

-You should acknowledge new orders by updating their status to "received".
-This will let the online ordering solution know that the order is on its way.
+You should acknowledge new orders by updating their status to `received`.
+This will let the online ordering solution know that the order is on its way and prevent alerts from being raised.
 HubRise supports a detailed range of order statuses: use them whenever possible to update the order.
 For more details, see [Order Status](/developers/api/order-management/#order-status).

 If possible, you should update the confirmed delivery time of the order on HubRise, so that the customer can be notified.

 **Main suggestions**

-- Update the status of a new order to "received" to acknowledge reception.
+- Update the status of a new order to `received` to acknowledge reception.
-- Use other statuses like "accepted", "rejected", etc., when this makes sense.
+- Use other statuses like `accepted`, `rejected`, etc., when this makes sense.
 - Update the confirmed delivery time, when this is available.

 ### Uploading the catalog to HubRise

 HubRise offers advanced catalog functionalities.
-Pushing the catalog from your EPOS solution to HubRise can simplify the onboarding of new users and reduce issues with the menu.
+Pushing the catalog from your EPOS solution to HubRise simplifies the onboarding of new users and reduces menu synchronization issues.
 For more details about catalogs on HubRise, see our [API Reference](/developers/api/catalog-management/).

 When you push the catalog, you should encode the following information: